 The Conflict of Interest Commissioner is an Officer of the Legislative Assembly and is independent of Government.
-In my view, the complete independence granted to the Commissioner is essential in the carrying out of the statutory requirements detailed in The Members' Conflict of Interest Act.
+In my view, the complete independence granted to the Commissioner and the Office is essential in the carrying out of the statutory requirements detailed in The Members' Conflict of Interest Act.